Cobra Continuation Coverage: Everything You Need to Know

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage gives employees the right to continue receiving the same coverage they had the day before they officially lost their coverage8 min read

-Cobra Continuation Coverage
+What Is Cobra Continuation Coverage?

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage gives employees the right to continue receiving the same coverage they had the day before they officially lost their coverage.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage gives employees the right to continue receiving the same health care coverage they had the day before they officially lost their coverage.
 If an employee decides to take advantage of COBRA continuation coverage, the employee cannot be denied their right to receive coverage based on their medical history.
 Also, the employee does not need to show proof of insurability.

 COBRA of 1985 forces employers who have group health plans to provide their employees with the opportunity extend the duration of the group health care coverage under the plan of their employer.
 COBRA is applicable whenever an employee is in danger of losing their coverage due to layoff, termination, and other changes in the employee's employment status.

 In some cases, employees cannot get coverage from the marketplace for health insurance or via the job benefits of their spouse.
 COBRA grants employees the right to keep their workplace health insurance for a longer period, so they have more time to find adequate health insurance coverage as a replacement for the coverage they lost.

 If an employee elects to take advantage of their right to COBRA coverage, the employee will still have to pay for the premiums associated with the coverage.
 Some employees struggle to do this after losing their coverage due to termination, resignation, or reduced work hours.

 One of the most ideal things about COBRA coverage is that little changes about the policy except the price.
 All employee coverage limits, co-pays, and deductible amounts remain the same.